Welcome to the Market!

 No smoking under the sheds or where food is displayed or consumed.

-No dogs are allowed in the Market, and do not leave dogs in vehicles.
+No dogs are allowed in the Market, except for service dogs.
+And do not leave dogs in vehicles.
 A car can heat up to over 100 degrees even when it feels cool outside!

 No bicycle riding on Market grounds.
 Biking to the Market is encouraged, though--just walk your bike to the racks.

 Special Events, Special Guests Throughout the Year

 The Friends of the Rochester Public Market, our non-profit partners, offers Market tours to youth and adults year-round!
 The tours focus both on the fascinating past and the present of the Market.
 Learn more about our tours!